BY HARRIET FRAAD | SEPTEMBER 8, 2017

 That was clearly illustrated during the Bernie Sanders campaign when a majority of millennials mobilized to vote for Bernie with whom they felt they would be empowered.
 Fully 175,000 volunteers turned out in the first week of Bernie Sanders’ campaign.
 For that moment, their trust that they mattered allowed millennials to be active.
 When Sanders was betrayed by establishment Democrats, half of millennials didn’t bother to vote at all in the general election.

 We are constantly assailed by lies.
 Advertising is everywhere promising benefits of beauty and happiness it does not deliver.
 Beer ads show you flirting with beautiful young people and making romantic connections that beer cannot possibly bring.
 The Coca-Cola ads promising good social times rots your teeth.
 The medications showing relief from stress do not mention that you can become dangerously addicted.
-The cars that show you as the power in the metaphorical "drivers seat" but you are not.
+The cars show you as the power in the metaphorical "drivers seat" but you are not.
 We are surrounded by advertisements.
 Ads lie.
 They erode our trust.

 We have lost trust in even our closest relationships.
 For the first time in US history the majority of women are single by choice.
 They do not trust that they can be safe and thrive in marriage.
 More Americans now remain unmarried for life.
 Half of them marry and then divorce.
 They cannot accomplish a co-respective, sustaining connection.
 Of those who do marry, the fastest growing kind of couples are those without children.
 People cannot trust that they can provide for themselves no less a child in their precarious lives in capitalist America.